evanloshin/CarND-Behavioral-Cloning-P3/Readme.md

 The goals / steps of this project are the following:
 * Use a simulator built on Unity to collect data of good driving behavior
-* Design a convolution neural network in Keras that predicts steering angles from images
+* Design a convolutional neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
+* Train and validate the model on an Amazon AWS EC2 instance
 * Test that the model successfully drives around the track without leaving the road

 ### Files: